kenpkz/chainlink-node-gcp/tutorial.md

 # Chainlink Node On Google Cloud With Confidential Compute, AlloyDB and Identity Aware Proxy
 ## Creating secrets required in Secret Manager
-## It is recommended to start with a brand new GCP project for this setup
+## It is recommended to start with a brand new Google Cloud project for this setup
 #### Create a secret in Secret Manager for the AlloyDB Password

 ```bash